 Myerstown Borough has adopted the Pennsylvania Uniform Construction Code as its construction code ordinance.
 This code and its regulations control all matters concerning the construction, alteration, addition, repair, removal, demolition, location, occupancy, and maintenance of all buildings and structures in the borough.
 It is the joint responsibility of the property owner and the contractor to obtain the required code permit before performing any work.
-The code is administered and enforced by the Building Code Official of the Lebanon County Planning Department on behalf of the Borough.
+The code is administered and enforced by the Borough's appointed Building Code Official, Light-Heigel and Associates, Inc.

 International Property Maintenance Code

 Myerstown Borough has adopted the International Property Maintenance Code as its property maintenance code ordinance.
 This code and its regulations provide for the regulation and safe use of existing structures in the interest of the social and economic welfare of the community.
 They are intended to establish minimum maintenance standards for basic equipment, light, ventilation, heating, sanitation, and fire safety.
 Responsibility is fixed among owners, operators, and occupants for code compliance.
 The code is administered and enforced by the Borough's appointed Code Official, Light-Heigel and Associates, Inc.

 International Fire Code